March 2014. The FINAL cohort of IGERT fellows to be chosen soon!

 The requirements of the program include: click for pdf

-- a summer internship at a partner institution that may be a US company, a national laboratory, or a foreign research institution;
+- a summer internship in industry, a national laboratory, or a foreign research institution;

-- a summer of teaching and fieldwork in a partner African university;
+- a summer of teaching and fieldwork in Ghana;

-- incorporation of a business plan or of public policy, economics, or psychology considerations in the PhD thesis;
+- incorporation of the student's experience in the PhD thesis;

-- a multidisciplinary graduate curriculum that includes 1 required engineering course and 1 required technical entrepreneurship course; and 4 short courses designed for IGERT students.
+- a multidisciplinary graduate curriculum that includes 1 required engineering course and 1 required technical entrepreneurship course; and 4 short courses/seminars designed for IGERT students.

 IGERT students also have the opportunity to earn an MS in Technical Entrepreneurship while they pursue their PhD research.